samsammurphy/Py6S/doc/source/installation.rst

     You'll need to agree to the package installation plan that conda provides, and then it will download and install Py6S and its dependencies (including the underlying 6S model).

+You can now skip to `Testing Py6S`_.

+If you prefer you can access py6s by building a new conda environment.

+    $ conda create -n py6s-env -c conda-forge py6s

+This will create a new environment called ``py6s-env``.

 #.
 Activate the environment by running the command shown at the end of the installation
     On Linux/OS X this is ``source activate py6s-env``.